Maggie Marilyn Is the 24-Year-Old Changing Fashion and the Environment

 She’s 24 and on her sixth collection.
 What have you been doing?

 The list of Maggie Marilyn’s accomplishments is LONG.
 Based out of New Zealand, she has launched a globally recognized fashion label in its sixth season.
+(Meghan Markle just wore one of her blazer dresses, NBD.)
 Her first collection was picked up by Net-A-Porter.
 Oh, and did we mention she is only 24 years old?
 If this isn’t enough to make you feel like you need to hustle harder, the aforementioned are only a precursor to the work she is doing for the environment and community.
-Marilyn has set out to create an entirely sustainable clothing brand and to reinvigorate the manufacturing community in her native NZ, and after chatting with the designer after her NYC Resort and Spring 2019 preview we can honestly say she is MORE than achieving her goal.
+Marilyn has set out to create an entirely sustainable clothing brand and to reinvigorate the manufacturing community in her native NZ, and after chatting with the designer after her NYC Resort and Spring 2019 preview, we can honestly say she is MORE than achieving her goal.

 On executing her passion sustainably: